In the Community

 - Python 3.4.4

 - No additional code and/or libraries are allowed to be used for the competition.
-You may only use what comes with Java and Python or VB.
+You may only use what comes with the languages.

 - Recommended: Review the PC2 Version 9 Contestant’s Guide.

 - Both the Novice and Advanced teams will share a common pool of 15 - 20 problems.

-- This year Code Quest is adding the ability to solve problems using either Java or Python.
-Language selection is done per problem submission, meaning that you can switch freely between the two languages during the competition.
+- You have the ability to solve problems using either Java, Python, C, C++ or VB.net.
+Language selection is done per problem submission, meaning that you can switch freely between the languages during the competition.
 You do not have to pick one language and stick with it for the whole competition, or even for a particular problem.

 - Each problem carries a point value, with values increasing with problem difficulty.